 In Puerto Viejo de Limon, a family of 5 were trapped inside their home after a tree fell.
 The Cruz Roja (Red Cross) de Talamanaca reported the family was in stable condition.

-In Chiquita de Cahuita, Limon, an elderly Swiss couple died when a tree fell on the cabin their sleeping in, caused by the strong winds.
+In Chiquita de Cahuita, Limon, an elderly Swiss couple died when a tree fell on the cabin they slept in, caused by the strong winds.
 The tourists were identified as Marie Louise Balmere and Rodolf Balmere, both 70 yeard old.
 The incident occurred at 1:44 am Sunday.

 The third death occurred in Caldera, Esparaza, at 8:20 am when a tree fell on a cyclist.
 David Ureña Arias, 31, died from multiple injuries sustained from the falling tree.